 Upkeep is often where teachers’ best intentions go to die.
 It’s one thing to start a class website, another to keep it up to date.
 It’s one thing to tell the kids you’re going to create a “hallway behavior compliment chain” that will earn them a pizza party when it stretches across the ceiling; it’s another to make sure that the blank compliment loops are stocked, that you stop class to write down every hallway compliment, and that you find time at the end of every long day to stand on a chair and staple loops to the chain.
 If your classroom management strategy rests on sending conduct folders home every Friday?
 Ouch.

-A few months into the school year, teachers often find themselves surrounded by the remnants of well-intended ideas—or locked into a chore cycle of maintaining systems with hours of hidden steps.
+Once the school year is underway, teachers often find themselves surrounded by the remnants of well-intended ideas—or locked into a chore cycle of maintaining systems with hours of hidden steps.
 That’s a sign that it’s time to take stock of which ideas you can streamline and which ones you can sideline.
 What can be reshaped into a classroom job that a kid can take over?
 What might be automated so you can set it and forget it?
 And what grand plans are just not as important as your ability to hold it all together on a daily basis?

 How to book a session of See Me After Class Office Hours